 - assessed the governance arrangements of a number of regulators and the NatHERS Administrator

-- developed strategic frameworks for Energy Consumers Australia relating to energy efficiency and supporting households to manage household bills
+- developed strategic frameworks for Energy Consumers Australia relating to energy efficiency and supporting households to manage household bills, which have been applied to make a number of policy decisions

 - developed guidance material and provided advice to the Victorian Government on the application of real options analysis